thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/telemetry-delta-validation.md

   - **Temperature delta validation** - rule chain that actually calculates the delta between the last five-minutes temperature and latest temperature readings.</br> As a result, if delta value exceeds than 5 degrees, the alarm will be created/updated, otherwise, the alarm will be cleared.

-# Configure Rule Chains

-In this tutorial, we modified our **Root Rule Chain** and also created Rule Chain **Temperature delta validation**

-<br/>The following screenshots show how the above Rule Chains should look like:
+The following screenshots show how the above Rule Chains should look like:

   - **Temperature delta validation:**